Completionist

-Completionist is the second studio album by American Christian metal band Blood of the Martyrs.
-This is the first album to feature David Sanders on guitar and Michael Pak on drums and Bobby Huotari on Bass and the last to feature vocalist/keyboardist Lee Zook.
+Completionist is the second and final studio album by American metalcore band Blood of the Martyrs.
+This is the first album to feature David Sanders on guitar and Michael Pak on drums and Bobby Huotari on bass and the last to feature vocalist/keyboardist Lee Zook until 2024's Here at the End of All Things.

 About

 The album's title stems from the word completionist.
-All of the song titles are references to the TV show The Venture Bros..
+All of the song titles are references to the TV show The Venture Bros.

 Background and recording

 The album was produced by Jamie King, who has produced for notable acts such as Between the Buried and Me and For Today.

 After numerous DIY tours in support of their debut album the band parted ways with members Brian Paulette, Chris Oberholtzer and Tyler Ferrell.
 David Sanders and Michael Pak joined the band to fill these positions leaving the band with numerous temporary touring guitarist, including (now current guitarist) Jay Hathaway.
 On August 17, 2012, the band announced that they were working on an EP and released the music video for "Colonel Gentleman".
 For the next few months, little was heard about the album due to the bands extensive touring schedule.
 On June 14, 2013, a lyric video was released for the single "The Action Man", which featured Karl Schubach of Misery Signals.
 With the song's release, the band had announced that the EP was going to be a full-length as they had surpassed their Kickstarter goal of $2000 by nearly a grand.
 To tie fans over until the album's release, a cover of The Offspring's "Gone Away" was released on August 9 via YouTube and free download.